iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 You need to open port 4444, 4443 or 443 for incoming connections for test environment.

-The EPS installed on your server needs to be reached on port 4444, 4443 or 443 for test environment.
+The EPS installed on your server needs to be reached on port 4444, 4443 or 443 for the test environment.

-You will need openssl to create the certificate and preferably docker to run the EPS.
+This guide uses the ```openssl``` command line tool to create the certificate signing request.
+Also, we recomend using ```docker``` to run the EPS.

 ---

 ## 1 Certificate Generation and Enrollment

-A unique certificate for your app is needed to achieve trust for communication reaching out from your local EPS to remote EPS of IRIS central services or IRIS clients.

-The certificate is signed by IRIS connect with a root certificate.
-The root certificate itself delivers trust for the local EPS for incoming communication.
+To connect your app to IRIS, you need a digital certificate to protect communication between your app, IRIS services and IRIS clients of the health departments.
+This certificate will be issued and signed by an IRIS connect certificate authority (CA).

+IRIS offers a test environment and a production environment.
+The process of creating a certificate signing request (CSR) is the same for both environments.
+However, your private key for the production environment must be better protected compared to the test environment.
+Therefore, we strongly recommend generating a separate private key and CSR for the production environment and not reusing test keys.

-### 1.1 Generate Certificate Signing Request
+### 1.1 Generate a Certificate Signing Request

-Generate your certificate signing request (csr) using openssl for the IRIS Connect test server.
+Generate your certificate signing request using the ```openssl``` command.

-Please use your app name as CN (for example CN=smartmeeting). *Don't use spaces and use only lower-case*.
+For the CN, please use your app's name (for example, CN=smartmeeting). *Don't use spaces and use lower-case letters only*.

+*Example of commands issued to create a valid CSR*

     O="COSYNUS GmbH"
     ST="Europaplatz 5"